juicedata/juicefs/docs/en/reference/command_reference.md

 #### Options

 `--capacity value`<br />
-the limit for space in GiB
+limit for space in GiB

 `--inodes value`<br />
-the limit for number of inodes
+limit for number of inodes

 `--bucket value`<br />
 a bucket URL to store data